-A public consultation to inform a strategy to eradicate bovine TB ended in February but any new policy would need a minister's sign off too.
+A public consultation to inform a strategy to eradicate bovine TB ended last February but any new policy would need a minister's sign-off too.

 Department for Communities (DfC)

-In April, DfC took the decision to ring fence substantial extra funding for the Ulster Orchestra and Belfast's MAC in 2017/18 and 2018/19.
+In April, DfC took the decision to ringfence substantial extra funding for the Ulster Orchestra and Belfast's MAC cultural venue in 2017-18 and 2018-19.

-While this was a funding decision rather than a policy move, in the context of a small arts budget, it was a major decision that would normally have been taken by a minister.
+While that was a funding decision rather than a policy move, in the context of a small arts budget, it was a major decision that would normally have been taken by a minister.

-DfC said it would be for a devolved minister to make that call.
+DfC says it would be for a devolved minister to make that call.

 It is understood a number of appointments to public bodies cannot be signed off without ministerial approval either.

-The department also began a public consultation proposing changes to Stormont's affordable warmth scheme last November - the consultation has since ended but it cannot progress without a minister's say-so.
+The department also began a public consultation proposing changes to Stormont's affordable warmth scheme in late 2017 - the consultation has since ended but it cannot progress without a minister's say-so.

 Department for the Economy (DfE)